Armstrongs-Musings-LLC/rih/README.md

 For more information about the Reign in Hell tabletop game, visit the official website: [Reign in Hell Official Website](https://www.snarlingbadger.com/reigninhell)

-## Tauri App Feature Goals 📱
+## SvelteKit App Feature Goals 📱

-Our Tauri app aims to provide an interactive and informative platform to assist players in adopting and playing the Reign in Hell tabletop game.
+Our SvelteKit app aims to provide an interactive and informative platform to assist players in adopting and playing the Reign in Hell tabletop game.
 The app offers:

 - **Rulebook Access**: Access a comprehensive compilation of rules, interactions, and gameplay mechanics of Reign in Hell, providing quick and easy reference during your games.